Sakline-M/rest-api/README.md

 ### REST API with Express Server

-this is our eight REST API for React js App
+This is our eight REST API for React js App